saraozn/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">

 **:information_source: Note:**<br>
-* To ensure that your database remains neat, PropertyMatch will warn you when you try to edit your property to have the same **address** as an existing property.
+* To ensure that your property list remains neat, PropertyMatch will warn you when you try to edit your property to have the same **address** as an existing property.
-* Only the address is used to differentiate between properties. i.e. Other parameters can be edited to be the same as other properties.
+* Only the address is used to differentiate between properties. i.e. Other [parameters](#glossary) can be edited to be the same as other properties.
 </div>

 <div markdown="block" class="alert alert-warning">